OGStudio/openscenegraph-cross-platform-examples/README.md

 **Notes**:

+* you must have OpenSceneGraph sources alongside this repository clone (see [OpenSceneGraph cross-platform guide][osgcpg] for details)
-* each example uses exclusive OpenSceneGraph build in `/path/to/OpenSceneGraph/build/<Device|Simulator>/Ex<Number>` because different Xcode projects don't work with single OpenSceneGraph build for some reason
+* each example builds its own version of OpenSceneGraph under `/path/to/OpenSceneGraph/build/<Device|Simulator>/Ex<Number>` because different examples require different OpenSceneGrah plugins
+* you may encounter quite a few build errors
-* if you encounter `Undefined symbols for architecture <Arch>` errors with `library::`, remove OpenSceneGraph build and retry
+    * `Undefined symbols for architecture <Arch>` errors with `library::`: remove OpenSceneGraph build and retry
-* the build process may fail for some plugins and prevent other parts of OpenSceneGraph to be built
+    * failure to build some plugins either due to missing headers (like curl), or wrong `-std=c++11` directive:
-    * rerun `cmake .` to refresh dependent file existence checks
+        * rerun `cmake .` to refresh CMake cache files
-    * rerun the build command to see if iOS library has been built
+        * retry the build command to make sure iOS library (rawex01/02/etc) has been built
-    * if not, you can build each missing target manually by appending `-target` to `cmake` command
+    * if some plugins are not built and above steps don't work, you may try to build missing libraries manually by appending `-target` to `cmake` command, e.g., `-target osgdb_osg`
-        * for example: `-target osgdb_osg`

 Second, open `01.EmbedResource/ios/xcodeproject/ex01.xcodeproj` Xcode project and run it.